 Start from the village of Aberdour and turn down a side-road following the signs to the beach.
 Pass Aberdour Castle, which dates back to the 13th century.
 The quiet road runs down to Silver Sands.
 This 500m stretch of golden sands offers some superb views to the islands of Inchcolm, Inchmichery and Inchkeith, and is a popular spot for summer picnics and paddling.

 From the car park, the Fife Coastal Path (which is clearly signposted) runs along the top of the beach until it crosses a small footbridge over a burn.
 For the next ½ mile, follow a clear path sandwiched between a wooded railway line and the sea.
 Across the Firth of Forth you can clearly see Edinburgh Castle.
-The path is solid but there are a couple of short but relatively steep sections which present no problem for a motorised wheelchair but may mean hard work if you’re self-propelling
+The path is solid but there are a couple of short but relatively steep sections which present no problem for a motorised wheelchair but may mean hard work if you’re self-propelling or pushing.

 At a narrow arched bridge the path goes under the railway before turning right into a wooded section.
 You soon reach a small castellated bridge over the Starley Burn Waterfall where the lime-rich water gives the rocks an unusual colour.